mayasharma2110/Name-the-element/README.md

 This makes the purpose of the site clear to the user and lets them know what to expect.

 * On the home page the user can pick number of questions and difficulty level.
 The user can pick if there is a timer on the quiz or not.
-After selecting options the user can start the quiz.
+After selecting options, the user can start the quiz.

 * The quiz page has multiple features:
   * Contains the image of the periodic table of elements from the home page, this gives users a reference when answering the questions.